...301 barrels spilled from sabotage

-Port Harcourt — A total of 63 barrels of crude oil was spilled by the Shell Petroleum Development Company of Nigeria, SPDC, as a result of operational failure on three occasions, in the month of March 2020.
+Port Harcourt — A total of 364 barrels of crude oil was spilled by the Shell Petroleum Development Company of Nigeria, SPDC, as a result of operational failure and sabotage in the month of March.

-The 10 spill incidents took place in Imo, Rivers, Abia and Bayelsa States, amounting to 364 barrels of crude oil.
+The 10 spill incidents took place in Imo, Rivers, Abia and Bayelsa States.

 While these facilities experienced one leak each in the month of March, the 28″ Nkpoku – Bomu Pipeline experienced two leaks at three different theft points in Eteo and Akpajo within Eleme Local Government Area of Rivers State.